The Role of the Ontario Judicial Council

 When the Council receives your letter of complaint, the Council will write to you to let you know your letter has been received.

-If your complaint is about judicial conduct, a two-member complaint subcommittee of the Council will investigate your complaint and gather whatever information it deems necessary to complete its investigation (for example, copies of the transcript of a trial).
+If your complaint is about judicial conduct, a two-member complaint subcommittee of the Council will review your complaint and gather any information it deems necessary to conduct an investigation (for example, copies of the transcript of a trial).
 Each complaint subcommittee is made up of a judge and a community member of the Council.
 Section 51.4(6) of the Act provides that the investigation into a complaint shall be conducted in private.
 Section 51.4(3) of the Act provides that a subcommittee shall dismiss a complaint without further investigation, if, in the subcommittee’s opinion, it falls outside the Judicial Council’s jurisdiction or is frivolous or an abuse of process.

 If the complaint is not dismissed pursuant to s.
 51.4(3), the subcommittee will prepare a report on its investigation to a review panel of the Council consisting of four other members: two judges, a lawyer and a community member.
 Complaints that proceed to the review panel stage are therefore considered by at least six members of the Council, including two community members.

-Section 51.4(18) of the Act, the review panel may dismiss the complaint, refer the complaint to the Chief Justice of the Ontario Court of Justice to speak to the judge about concerns raised in the complaint, or order that a formal, public hearing into the complaint.
+Pursuant to s.
+51.4(18) of the Act, the review panel may dismiss the complaint, refer the complaint to the Chief Justice of the Ontario Court of Justice to speak to the judge about concerns raised in the complaint, or order a formal, public hearing into the complaint.

 If a public hearing is held, and misconduct is found at the end of the hearing, the range of disciplinary measures that can be imposed extends from a warning to the judge about his or her conduct to a recommendation to the Attorney General of Ontario that he or she be removed from office.

 Regardless of what decision is made about a complaint, the person who made the complaint will be advised in writing of the decision of the Council.